Pawa-IT-Solutions/cloud-mastery-docs-2026/docs/devops/setup-github.md

 ## Step 3: Open the Project in Your IDE

-Open the `cloud-mastery-ecommerce-2026` folder in your preferred IDE — VS Code or Antigravity IDE.
+Open the `cloud-mastery-ecommerce` folder in your preferred IDE — VS Code or Antigravity IDE.

 === "VS Code"

     ```shell
-    code cloud-mastery-ecommerce-2026
+    code cloud-mastery-ecommerce
     ```

 === "Antigravity IDE"

-    Open the Antigravity IDE, then use **File → Open Folder** and select the `cloud-mastery-ecommerce-2026` directory.
+    Open the Antigravity IDE, then use **File → Open Folder** and select the `cloud-mastery-ecommerce` directory.

 !!! note
     The repository contains both the `/backend` (NestJS) and `/frontend` (Next.js) applications, as well as the `setup-github-wif.sh` script you will use in the next section.